Another Word For CANNOT

 willn't

-Verb : (nonstandard, rare) Synonym of won't.
+Verb : (nonstandard, chiefly humorous) Synonym of won't.

 weren't

-Verb : Contraction of were not.
+Verb : Contraction of were + not. [simple subjunctive of be]

 arn't

-Verb : Alternative form of ain't [Am not.]
+Verb : Alternative form of ain't.
+[Am not.]

 hasn't